gollth/helm-catkin/README.md

 ## Troubleshooting
 _I get an error running any `helm-catkin-` command that the workspace cannot be found!_
 > Follow the [Workspace Setup](#workspace-setup).
-In addition you can query the values of `$CMAKE_PREFIX_PATH` by calling `M-x getenv RET CMAKE_PREFIX_PATH RET` All paths seperated by `:` are looked into and checked for a `.catkin` marker file.
-The first one found will assumed to be the current workspace.
-In the same way you can that `$EMACS_CAKTIN_WS` is set correctly.
+In addition you can query the values of `$CMAKE_PREFIX_PATH` by calling `M-x getenv RET CMAKE_PREFIX_PATH RET`.
+Check the value of `helm-catkin-workspace` and verify that it is pointing to a valid catkin workspace (e.g. one with a `.catkin_tools` folder inside.)
+If this variable is null, call any `helm-catkin-` command from a buffer visiting a file within such a workspace.

-_I am souring my `setup.bash` file in `.bashrc` but emacs will not find the path!_
-> There might be a problem which environment Emacs is copying from.
-Check [this thread](https://emacs.stackexchange.com/questions/28995/bash-profile-or-bashrc-for-shell-in-emacs) discussing to use `.bashrc` or `.bash_profile` for Emacs.

 _I need support for multiple catkin profiles!_
 > Up to now only the default profile of any workspace is used.
 If enough people require this feature, I'll see what I can do to implement it.
 Up to then feel free to adjust the package and create a pull request.